Better off road, better around town; the JL Wrangler promises a whole new generation of flexible wheelin’.

 Listen, at 80 miles per hour on the highway, the Wrangler is still louder than would be a standard SUV/crossover like a Highlander or a Pilot.
 But it’s far more refined than any Wrangler I’ve driven before, especially in terms of straight-line stability (the longer wheelbase means fewer steering corrections on the freeway), and offering a much less busy ride quality.
 Oh, and it was blowing like hell when I drove from Tucson to Phoenix, so the improvement in lateral stability was noticed and appreciated, too.

 My Sahara was also fitted with the new, turbocharged 2.0-liter four-cylinder engine.
 With outputs of 270 horsepower and 295 pound-feet of torque, it’s the initial acceleration (stop lights and such) that really benefit versus the base 3.6-liter V6, with 285 hp and 260 lb-ft.
 If I’m honest, I don’t see a huge advantage in the 2.0T, considering it’ll be the up-sell engine, except for fuel economy.
-Without seeing how much the smaller motor saves versus the admittedly poor ratings of 18 miles per gallon city, and 23 highway from the V6, it’s hard to judge how much of a value it will be.
+The two-door 2.0T model gets 23 miles per gallon in the city and 25 mpg on the highway for a combined EPA rating of 24 mpg.
+The four-door version is slightly worse, returning 22 mpg city, 24 mpg highway, and 22 mpg combined.
+The V6 returns 18 mpg city, and 23 highway.

 But I will say that the late-arriving diesel V6, coming for the 2019 model year, should be the pick of the range, with 260 hp, 442 lb-ft, and almost certainly the best fuel econ (and biggest sticker price).
 We've been waiting for a diesel Wrangler forever… can you wait a little longer?